mageshyt/Machine-Learning-2023/notes/ML & Datascience.md

 - **True negatives** — Model predicts negative, actually negative.
 This is good.
 - **True positives** — Model predicts positive, actually positive.
 This is good.
 - **Precision** — What proportion of positive predictions were actually correct?
 A model that produces no false positives has a precision of 1.0.
-- **Recall** — What proportion of actual positives were predicted correctly?
+- **Recall** — What proportion of actual positives were predicted correctly ?
 A model that produces no false negatives has a recall of 1.0.
 - **F1 score** — A combination of precision and recall.
 The closer to 1.0, the better.
 - **Receiver operating characteristic (ROC) curve & Area under the curve (AUC)** — The ROC curve is a plot comparing true positive and false positive rate.
 The AUC metric is the area under the ROC curve.
 A model whose predictions are 100% wrong has an AUC of 0.0, one whose predictions are 100% right has an AUC of 1.0.